 Sure, it’s hard to get into Harvard, you may have thought recently.
 It’s one of the top five universities in the world.
 (It’s actually ranked sixth, but who’s counting?)
 But what does “hard to get into” really mean?
 I’m a strong high school student with a good resume.
 Don’t I have good grades in hard classes and excellent SAT scores?
 Don’t I play a sport and an instrument and have interesting hobbies?
 What about my service trip, summer program, after school job?
 What more could top colleges want?

 If that’s you, don’t get us wrong – you sound like a fantastic student and person.
-And you’ve probably heard people who went Ivy League schools say, “Oh, I couldn’t get in there now!”
+And you’ve probably heard people who went to Ivy League schools and other top universities say, “Oh, I couldn’t get in there now!”
 To some degree, it’s easy to see what they mean.
 Twenty years ago, the average acceptance rate at top universities was around 20-25%.
 Today, last year’s admission rates were closer to 5%.
 Don’t those record low acceptance rates mean that it’s much harder to get into these elite universities now than it was ten, twenty, thirty years ago?

 In some ways, yes.
 Harvard, Yale, Princeton, Brown, Cornell, Stanford, MIT, Dartmouth, UPenn, Columbia, and the rest – their class sizes haven’t grown very much, if at all, and yet they receive thousands upon thousands more applications for the same number of spots.
 As a result, their admission rates have plummeted, some by twenty percentage points or more.